riedelcastro/riedelcastro.github.com/contact.markdown

 Office
 =======
-To visit me, my office is room 5.04A on the 5th floor of [One Euston Square](http://oneustonsq.com/).
-Here is a [map](https://www.google.co.uk/maps/place/40+Melton+Street,+Kings+Cross,+London+NW1+2FD/@51.527345,-0.133598,17z/data=!3m1!4b1!4m2!3m1!1s0x48761b25b70d3e6f:0xe408a1920cbe4f7a?hl=en) and for orientation, here is a [photo](http://images.officespacelondon.com/scaled_photos/photo-14667-14.jpg) of the entrance of the building.
+To visit me, my office is at

+1st Floor<br>
+90 High Holborn<br>
+London WC1V 6LJ<br>
+United Kingdom<br>

-Let the person in the ground floor reception know you want to see me, and I can pick you up.
+Let the person in the ground floor reception know you want to see me.

 My mailing address is: